-A residential student will be placed on academic probation at the end of any semester in which that student earned fewer than 6.0 credits or failed to make satisfactory academic progress as defined in the table under "Satisfactory Academic Progress."
-To return to good academic standing, in the following semester the student must satisfactorily complete a minimum of 12.0 credits.
-If student is on a Registrar-approved reduced course load, good academic standing is achieved by completing all credits attempted in the following semester.
-Additionally, the student must submit a plan to the Registrar to make up any missing credits from previous semesters.
-The student is expected to follow the policy on "Failing Grades" as part of the plan to return to good academic standing.
+A full-time residential student will be placed on academic probation at the end of any semester in which that student earned 6.0 credits or fewer or failed to make satisfactory academic progress.
+If student is on a Registrar-approved reduced course load, the student will be placed on academic probation at the end of any semester in which the student earns one failing grade (including modules).
+To return to good academic standing, in the following semester the student must complete 12.0 credits and earn satisfactory grades in all courses attempted.
+If student is on a Registrar-approved reduced course load, good academic standing is achieved by completing all credits attempted in the following semester and earning satisfactory grades in all courses attempted.
+Additionally, the student must submit an academic plan to the Fletcher Registrar to outline how the student will make up missing credits from prior semesters.